Belief-Adaptive MAP Detection for Molecular ISI Channels with Heteroscedastic Noise: System Model

+which are the arrival fractions in each symbol window. \eco{For the Rx, the number of molecules detected from each emission follows a Binomial distribution with success probability $h_k$, hence the corresponding per-molecule variance $v_k$ is $h_k(1-h_k)$.} \eco{In our experiments, we choose memory order $m$ as the smallest memory order for which ($\sum_{k=0}^{m} h_k$) captures (75\%) of the total arrival probability.} Conditioned on the recent $m{+}1$ bits $(X_t,\ldots,X_{t-m})$, the count $Y_t$ is modeled as

-For each symbol, $Y_t$ is the sum of many independent Bernoulli trials contributed by both the current and past releases.
-When the expected molecule count is moderate, the Central Limit Theorem justifies approximating $Y_t$ as Gaussian
+For each symbol, $Y_t$ is the \eco{sum of independent Bernoulli trials} from both the current and past emissions.
+When the expected molecule count is moderate, the Central Limit Theorem justifies approximating $Y_t$ as Gaussian $Y_t \sim \mathcal{N}\!\big(\mu_t,\;\sigma_t^2\big).$ \eco{Accordingly, the detectors evaluated in this paper use Gaussian likelihoods for the molecular count observations.} We define an ISI state as the $m$-bit history $S_t=(X_{t-1},\ldots,X_{t-m})\in\{0,1\}^m$.
+The state space has $S=2^m$ elements and a deterministic next-state function \texttt{nxt}[s,x].
+For each $(x,s)$ we precompute